JackkGGs/EfJobR/README.md

 ```

 #### What is main_c.py for?
-This'll be your canvas for potential changes you might wanna do on the command line for better speed.
-It's a one to one copy, at least to me.
+This'll be your canvas for potential changes on the command line.
+This helps to gain speed.
+It's a one-to-one copy, at least for me.

 ## Usage
 This bot only uses one command, and that is:
 `!job_recommendations [your interests]`

-However, if the user values more privacy, you can use:
+However, if the user values privacy more (by means of not wanting to give what their education was, for example), the user can use:
-`!job_recommendations lets talk on the dms for more privacy.`
+`!job_recommendations lets talk on the DMs for more privacy.`

 # Thanks.
-This repo is completely open source, fork this repo if you insist.
+This repository is completely open-source.
+Any changes do not need credits.